 - The palace has a serviced cloakroom and coin-operated lockers as well as its own café, and a shop with the traditional stock of books, souvenirs and similar

-- Fans of TV & cinema might enjoy strolling the gardens leading away from Lower Belvedere and up to the upper palace.
-They featured in, for example, Season 3 of Vienna Blood and the feature film The Woman in Gold.
+- Fans of TV & cinema might enjoy strolling the area leading away from Lower Belvedere and up to the upper palace.
+They featured in, for example, Season 3 and Season 4 of Vienna Blood as well as the feature film The Woman in Gold.

 How to get to Lower Belvedere

-See the directions article for Belvedere for detailed tips on how to reach the palace.
+See the directions article for Belvedere for detailed tips on how to reach the Lower palace.

 Address: Rennweg 6, 1030 Vienna